-The programme provided health-promoting, enjoyable group activities in a green, therapeutic environment for just under 2,000 participants.
+Our first programme between 2014 – 2017 provided health-promoting, enjoyable group activities in a green, therapeutic environment for just under 2,000 participants.
 If you want to read more about the impacts of that programme, please see here.

 Our latest programme started in June 2019 and lasts for two years.
 Activities include woodland walks, therapeutic gardening and practical conservation sessions to get the heart pumping, as well as the meditation technique of mindfulness in a natural setting.
-Sessions were targeted at both adults and children and were designed to be welcoming to complete beginners.
+Sessions are targeted at both adults and children and designed to be welcoming to complete beginners.

-There were also opportunities for people to get involved in learning the skills needed to help out with managing the sessions, boosting their experience for the job market.
+There are also opportunities for people to get involved in learning the skills needed to help out with managing the sessions, boosting their experience for the job market.